panva/node-oidc-provider/docs/README.md

 #### validateBindingMessage

-> [!NOTE]
-> The default helper implementation is intended as a starting point and SHOULD be customized by a deployment.

 Specifies a helper function that shall be invoked to validate the `binding_message` parameter according to authorization server policy.
 This function MUST reject invalid binding messages by throwing appropriate error instances.